 In order to keep our audience up to date with world affairs relating to identity politics and nationalism, this is a segment rounding up relevant news on a weekly basis.

-Last updated: 25th October 2020
+Last updated: 11th December 2020

 United Kingdom: Britain becomes the first country in the world to approve the mass deployment of a vaccination for COVID-19.
 In some corners, the approval is hailed as a result of Britain’s exit from the bureaucratic restraints of the European Union, whilst others, like Secretary of State for Education Gavin Williamson, claimed it was because Britain is, simply, a ‘much better country’ than France, Belgium or any other state involved in the struggle against the virus.
 The race to secure vaccine doses and refine the scientific means to combat COVID’s deadly effects have opened up a new frontier in the grand vista of nationalistic competition, one which we are only just beginning to chart.